Chart Color Schemes

 New Town displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-New Town's residential structures, as per the latest Census data, consisted of 67.9% houses and 32.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Hobart metro's figures of 85.3% houses and 14.7% other dwellings.
-In terms of home ownership, New Town lagged behind Hobart metro at 31.2%, with mortgaged dwellings at 27.0% and rented ones at 41.9%.
-The median monthly mortgage repayment in the area was $1,771, above Hobart metro's average of $1,517.
-The median weekly rent figure for New Town was $340, compared to Hobart metro's $350.
-Nationally, New Town's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+New Town's dwelling structure, as per the latest Census, consisted of 67.9% houses and 32.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Hobart metro's 85.3% houses and 14.7% other dwellings.
+Home ownership in New Town was at 31.2%, with mortgaged dwellings at 27.0% and rented ones at 41.9%.
+The median monthly mortgage repayment was $1,771, higher than Hobart metro's average of $1,517.
+Median weekly rent in New Town was $340, compared to Hobart metro's $350.
+Nationally, New Town's mortgage repayments were lower at $1,771 versus Australia's average of $1,863, and rents were also lower at $340 compared to the national figure of $375.

 Frequently Asked Questions - Housing